Banging Toolbox

-We’ve all been there before, a nasty pool of shower water unwilling to go down the drain causing a mess.
+Aaron Barnett of BangingToolbox suggests: We’ve all been there before, a nasty pool of shower water unwilling to go down the drain causing a mess, and shortening your shower time.

-Worse of all, it can leave a damp feeling and an unpleasant smell that can attract pests, mold, and bacteria.
+Worst of all, puddles can leave a damp feeling and an unpleasant smell that can attract pests, mold, and bacteria.

-Indeed, clogged drains can make our time in the bathroom a bit of a toe drowning nightmare.
+Clogged drains can make our time in the bathroom a bit of a toe-drowning nightmare you could say.

-Thankfully, clogged shower drains can easily be taken care of with a few simple DIY remedies using simple tools without the need to call a plumber most times.
+Thankfully, clogged shower drains can easily be taken care of with a few simple DIY remedies by only using simple tools without the need to call a plumber most times if you follow my guide.

-So if you still don’t know how to unclog a shower drain with standing water, keep reading.
+So if you still don’t know how to unclog a shower drain with standing water, keep reading down.
+But first, make sure that you turn the shower tap off!

 Reasons why the shower drain becomes clogged